Mrinalini Mukherjee: Career

-Mukherjee's first solo exhibition was held at Sridharani Art Gallery in New Delhi in 1972.
+In the 1960s and 1970s Mukherjee used local hemp and jute to create knotted designs outside the macrame designs popular at the time.
+Her first solo exhibition was held at Sridharani Art Gallery in New Delhi in 1972.
 It featured warped, woven forms in dyed natural fibres—a series of works that brought her recognition.
 She named her sculptures after deities of fertility and were seen as sensual and suggestive.
-Mukherjee received a British Council Scholarship for Sculpture in 1971 that sent her to the West Surrey College of Art and Design, where she pursued her tied-fiber works till 1978.
+Mukherjee received a British Council Scholarship for Sculpture in 1971.

-While most of Mukherjee's early work was characterised by the use natural hemp fibre, she also ventured into working extensively with ceramic and bronze later in her career.
-Her bronze work emerged in the 2000s, 'when the artist began casting forms moulded directly in wax using the traditional lost-wax process, whose surfaces she finished with tools obtained from a local dentist.'
+While most of Mukherjee's early work was characterised by the use of natural hemp fibre, she also used ceramic and bronze later in her career.
+Her bronze work emerged in the 2000s, "when the artist began casting forms moulded directly in wax using the traditional lost-wax process, whose surfaces she finished with tools obtained from a local dentist".

-Mukherjee was invited to the Museum of Modern Art, Oxford to hold an exhibition conducted by David Elliott in 1994.
+Mukherjee was invited to the Museum of Modern Art, Oxford to participate in an exhibition curated by David Elliott in 1994.
 The same exhibition further travelled to other cities in the United Kingdom over the course of the next few months.
 Mukherjee later participated in an international workshop that was held Netherlands in 1996.
+Around this time she started to experiment with ceramics.

-In 2019, the Metropolitan Museum of Art hosted a posthumous retrospective of Mukherjee's oeuvre titled "Phenomenal Nature: Mrinalini Mukherjee."
+In 2019, the Metropolitan Museum of Art hosted a posthumous retrospective of Mukherjee's work called "Phenomenal Nature: Mrinalini Mukherjee".
 In her review of the exhibition, art critic Nageen Shaikh observes: "Perhaps the principal lesson that historians, critics, and viewers acquire with an astounding retrospective like Mukherjee's is how art can resist being viewed as delineated under a methodical Western canon.
 Her massive oeuvre is not fully representational, neither completely abstract.
 It learns from her native history and tradition, while educating us in new ways to engage with subtleties of her work."